Nuvalence/java-docker-workshop/workshops/arch-evol-2/README.md

 The final step is to create an API Gateway instance to proxy through to our ECS service
 1. Create a new regional api with name `{yourname}-docs-api`
 2. Create a new resource for your api
-3. Check the box to make the resource a `proxy resource`
+3. Check the box to make the resource a `proxy resource`.
+Leave the defaults and click *Create Resource*.
-4. Enter the url for the ALB followed by `/{proxy}`
+4. Select *HTTP Proxy* as the integration type.
+Enter the URL for the ALB followed by `/{proxy}` as the endpoint URL.
-5. On your API, click Actions and then select "Deploy API"
+5. On your API, click the *Actions* dropdown button and then select "Deploy API"
 6. Select [New Stage] to create a new stage for the deployment
 7. Supply a stage name of `dev`
-8. Use the invoke url to test your endpoint
+8. Once the API has been deployed, you can use the invoke url to test your endpoint

 ```shell
 curl -XPOST https://{invoke url}/document -d '{"content":"Hello API Gateway"}'